seeds germinating

 How to Germinate in Rockwool

 Once you learn how to germinate seeds in rockwool you'll have a long-term skill to sustainably grow produce at home.
 It's easy to do and quite easy to learn.
 It's also really satisfying nurturing a seed and watching it grow, all the way to harvest.
 Before starting the germination process, you should decide how many plants you want to grow.
 One rockwool cube will hold one plant.
-Also, you’ll want to move sprouted cubes under a grow light (step 6 below) so have some lights ready to go.
+Also, you’ll want to move sprouted cubes under lights (step 6 below) so have a grow light ready to go.

 Step 1: Soak rockwool and drain.
 Take a sheet of rockwool and place it in your tray.
 Don't separate the cubes yet, just place the whole sheet in the tray.
 Use de-chlorinated water, with a pH between 5.5 – 6.5 (distilled water is safe because it has no chlorine, but you should still check the pH).
 Pour in water until the water level reaches about three-fourths (3/4) of the way up the rockwool.
 Soak this way for 10 minutes.
 After 10 minutes, remove the rockwool sheet and place in your kitchen sink and let drain.
 Just leave it there at the bottom of the sink and it will drain by itself.
 Let drain for 10 minutes.